adam-chalmers/advent-of-code-2024/README.md

 - `--example` - if given, will run against the input in that day's `example.txt`.
 If omitted, will run against `input.txt` instead.

 For example, run `yarn day -p 1 --example` to run your code for the latest day's part 1, using the example input.

+The command will print the answer as returned by your code, as well as tell you how long it took to run.